top of page

 Atmosphere 4

-The gates are large, green, iron structures that give Sahlen Field a nod for detail not found in ballparks of that era.
+Sahlen Field is the largest stadium in MiLB, even after a reduction in capacity.
+The exterior of Sahlen Field is attractive enough for a concrete structure with marble inlets to give it some style.
+Outside the third base side, there is a large square, which is perfect for meeting others before the game.
+The gates are large, green, iron structures which give Sahlen Field a nod for detail not found in ballparks of that era.
 Behind home plate, at the corner of Washington and Swan, a large bronze statue of Buffalo Mayor James D. Griffin can be found, throwing out the first pitch at Pilot Field.

 Inside Sahlen Field, it is clear that this is a venue from the eighties.
-The concourses are not overly spacious and are on the dark side.
-Sahlen Field does not offer a 360-degree route around the ballpark that many other stadiums do.
+The concourses are not overly spacious and on the dark side.
+Sahlen Field does not offer a 360-degree route around the ballpark that other stadiums do.
 The seating bowl, which accommodates over 16,000 fans, combines a separated lower level, with an outdoor walkway and an upper level.

-The original red (now faded to orange) seats are being replaced with modern green plastic ballpark seats.
+The original red (now faded to orange) seats are replaced with modern green plastic ballpark seats.
 The vast majority of games will attract enough fans that sitting in the original seats is not a requirement.

-Behind the left field, the corner is a large banner displaying the league championships titles the Bisons have earned, which date back to 1878.
+Behind the left field corner is a large banner displaying the league championships titles the Bisons have earned, dating back to 1878.
 There are 14 in total, which include titles won by the original Bisons, and the 1998 and 2004 titles in the International League.

 The gameday production is what one would expect at a Minor League Baseball game.
 There are plenty of promotions during the game as well as music and mascots.
 Buster, Belle, and Chip are the Bisons’ mascots and can be found on the field and interacting with fans throughout the game.
 The mascot race has gained some notoriety in Buffalo, featuring Buffalo staple foods.
 Chicken Wing, Atomic Wing, Carrot, Blue Cheese, and Beef on Weck slug it out for each race.
 For several years, Celery participated in the race and recently retired with only one win to its name.

 Theme nights are prevalent throughout the season and it is here that the Bisons are a cut above.
-The annual Star Wars Night is a sellout and far superior to any other Star Wars Night in any other professional or amateur sports production.
+The annual Star Wars Night is a sellout, and far superior to any other Star Wars Night in any other professional or amateur sports production.
 The Independence Eve game which features the largest fireworks display of the season and a post-game concert by the Buffalo Philharmonic Orchestra is also among the best and routinely sells out.
 There are plenty of other promotional theme nights throughout the season.

-Neighborhood 5
+Neighbourhood 5

 Buffalo is an underrated place to visit.
 Sahlen Field is located in Downtown Buffalo.
 There are a few spots within walking distance of the ballpark that fans can hit up for a pre or post-game bite or drink.
 Some of the best include Washington Square, Southern Tier Brewing Co., and Pearl Street Grill.
 Fans can also take public transit or drive further north to the northern end of Downtown for a few more options including the famous Dinosaur BBQ.

 There are plenty of other sports options within walking distance of Sahlen Field.
 KeyBank Center is a few blocks south of the ballpark and is home to the Buffalo Sabres of the NHL and Buffalo Bandits of the NLL.
-Across the street from KeyBank is HarborCenter, which is home to the Canisius Golden Griffins hockey team.
-The basketball team plays not too far away at Koessler Athletic Center.
+Across the street from KeyBank is HarborCenter, home to the Canisius Golden Griffins hockey team.
+The basketball team plays not too far away at Koessler Athletic Center

-Other sporting options just outside of Buffalo include the Buffalo Bills, who play at Highmark Stadium in Orchard Park, and the Buffalo Bulls, who field NCAA football and basketball teams at UB Stadium and Alumni Arena in Amherst, respectively.
+Other sporting options outside of Buffalo include the Buffalo Bills, who play at Highmark Stadium in Orchard Park, and the Buffalo Bulls, who field NCAA football and basketball teams at UB Stadium and Alumni Arena in Amherst, respectively.
 Other tourist experiences fans may want to check out in the area include Seneca Buffalo Creek Casino or the Waterfront district.

-For fans who wish to stay near the ballpark, the Courtyard and Buffalo Marriott are both good options within walking distance.
+For fans who wish to stay near the ballpark, the Courtyard and Buffalo Marriott are good options within walking distance.

 Fans 4

 The Buffalo Bisons traditionally have a strong following.
-Being in a hybrid minor league city having both major and minor league teams across different sports, the Bisons have a solid population to draw from.
+Being in a hybrid minor league city, having both major and minor league teams across different sports, the Bisons have a solid population to draw from.
 The Bisons traditionally are in the top 15 in all of Minor League Baseball and the top 10 in the International League.
-The Bisons average over 7,500 fans per game.
+The Bisons average over 7,100 fans per game.
 Fans in attendance are knowledgeable and passionate about their team.

 Access 4

 Getting to Sahlen Field is pretty easy.
 Sahlen Field is located south of Swan Street at the intersection of Washington Street in Downtown Buffalo.
 It is located near major highways, north of I-190 and east of the Buffalo Skyway.
 Parking for a Bisons game is not a challenge.
 Surface lots around the ballpark are sufficient for most games.
 Pre-purchasing parking is always a good plan.
 The Metro Rail Seneca Station is just west of Sahlen Field.
 Some buses travel the area.
-Interested fans should check out the Niagara Frontier Transportation Authority website for maps, fares, and schedules.
+Interested fans should check the Niagara Frontier Transportation Authority website for maps, fares, and schedules.

 Return on Investment 4

-Extras 2
+Extras 3

 An extra mark for Buffalo icon Conehead.
 The beer vendor who wears a conehead hat has been a staple at Buffalo venues for decades.
 He can frequently be found at Sahlen Field.
-Fans are sure to watch for the Conehead Guarantee.
-An extra mark for the I-90 rivalry the Bisons enjoy with the Rochester Red Wings and Syracuse Mets.
+Fans be sure to watch for the Conehead Guarantee.

 Final Thoughts

-Follow all of Dave’s sporting adventures on Twitter @profan9 and Instagram.
+Follow Dave’s sporting adventures on YouTube, Twitter, Threads and Instagram @profan9.

-934 views0 comments
+1,318 views0 comments

 Recent Posts